HSOFEUP/HSO----MLTutorials/README.md

 ## Synopsys

-This is a short compilation of some mechine learning tutorials made in Python notebooks
+This is a short compilation of some machine learning tutorials made in Python notebooks and R

 ## Contributors